 The CHOCO Bar has more hand positions than the Albatross, without as much rise.
 If you think you love drop bars and can't bring yourself to get a clearly upright bar like the Albatross of Bosco, get a Choco.
 If it were the only bar we offered, that would be OK.
 Fits mountain grips, shifters, brake levers, bar-end shifters (all our bars do).

 The BOSCO bar is the most upright and comfortable bar we offer.
 When comfort is a priority and you don't want to mess around, get it.
 It's a multiposition bar, too.
 Grab near the ends for standard cruising, in front of the brake lever for off-the-seat climbing, and down near the stem for pretending to race, or to cheat the wind.
 After a BOSCO, every other bar seems like torture.

-Get the NOODLE bar if you want the most comfortable drop bar made.
+The NOODLE bar is as comfortable as a drop bar gets, which sounds like a knock on drops, but is intended as a compliment to the Noodle.
 It has a flattish ramp for great hand support behind the brake levers.
 The top angles back 15-deg for a more ergo grip.
 All's well with the Noodle.

 Bar tape is cheap and easily changed and visible, and you feel it all the time.
 Therefore, make it a color that looks good with the rest of your bike, and get something that feels good to you.
 Don't rely on puffy tape to cushion your hands---it's 100x more effective to take weight OFF your hands by raising the handlebar.